valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 This is completely transparent from the point of view of the user and API.
-Since this is a CPU / memory tradeoff it is possible to tune the maximum number of elements and maximum element size for special encoded types using the following redis.conf directives (defaults are shown):
+Since this is a CPU / memory tradeoff it is possible to tune the maximum number of elements and maximum element size for special encoded types using the following valkey.conf directives (defaults are shown):

 ### Valkey <= 6.2